Main entrance: 401 Route 202

 Rhinoceros Creek South

 The southern parcel, a bit over 55 acres, lies just north of the Somers hamlet on Route 202, sharing its northern border with the property on which the Stone House sits.
-This parcel serves as the main part of the reservation and will have a pavilion for educational programs and events.
-Trails will supplement an existing loop road.
+This parcel serves as the main part of the reservation with a pavilion, patio and native plant garden for educational programs and events.
+Trails supplement an existing loop road.
 Here you will find a scenic pond, extensive wetlands, and a variety of habitats including shrub and upland forest, all vital to wildlife.
 Keen-eyed observers may see black squirrels, great blue herons, colorful songbirds and, of course, the ubiquitous white-tailed deer.
 Here, too, is the fabled Rhinoceros Creek, which according to old newspaper accounts, had once provided a place for Gerard Crane's rhinoceros to bathe.

 An entrance to Heritage Hills runs through the southern tip of the property while a water treatment plant for Heritage Hills sits on a few acres which have been carved out of the parcel.
-Both Rhinoceros Creek parcels lie over a major aquifer and provide water to Heritage Hills Water District via long-standing easements.
+Both Rhinoceros Creek parcels lie over a major aquifer and provide water to Heritage Hills Water District via wells provided for in long-standing easements.

 Rhinoceros Creek East